Modeling the impact of rainfall and temperature on sterile insect control strategies in a Tropical environment: Introduction

 To eradicate mosquito-borne diseases, the initial option was the massive use of chemicals in the 1950's and 1960's, mainly against anopheles.
-Despite some successes, like in R\'eunion island where Malaria has been eradicated since the fifties, thanks to the use of DDT \cite{Hamon1954}, we know now that this was a huge mistake: even if the use of adulticides was successful against mosquitoes, the damages on the biodiversity were important.
+Despite some successes, like in R\'eunion island where malaria has been eradicated since the fifties, thanks to the use of DDT \cite{Hamon1954}, we know now that this was a huge mistake: even if the use of adulticides was successful against mosquitoes, the damages on the biodiversity were important.
 In addition, resistance to some adulticides raised, such that, in several places around the World, there is no option left to fight the mosquitoes, like in the French West Indies \cite{Marcombe2012}.
 Fortunately, other eco-friendly control methods, more respectful of the biodiversity, have been developed.
 Among them, the Sterile Insect Technique (SIT) is the most promising one.
 This is an old control technique, proposed in the 30s and 40s by three key researchers in the USSR, Tanzania and the USA and, first, applied in the field in the 50's \cite{SIT}.
 SIT has been used more or less successfully on the field against various kinds of Pests or Vectors (see \cite{SIT,Aronna2020} for various examples).
 The classical SIT consists of mass releases of males sterilized by ionizing radiation.
 The released sterile males transfer their sterile sperms to wild females, which will have no viable offspring, resulting in a progressive decay of the targeted population.
 For mosquitoes, other sterilization techniques have been developed using either genetics (release of insects carrying a dominant lethal technique, in short, RIDL technique \cite{Solari2020}) or bacteria (SIT-IIT : cytoplasmic incompatibility thanks to \textit{Wolbachia} bacteria) \cite{Sinkins2004}.
-Many SIT projects against mosquitoes are now ongoing around the World.
+Many SIT projects against mosquitoes are now ongoing around the World. \rewieverOne{It is important to keep in mind that controlling a vector population could have an impact on the ecosystem equilibrium.
+In fact, it depends if the targeted vector is an invasive species, i.e. established recently or if it has been established for a long time.
+If the establishment is recent (a couple of years), then with elimination, we can expect to recover the initial state of the ecosystem before the invasion starts.
+On the contrary, when the vector is established, then elimination is not necessarily the goal.
+Reduction is preferable in order to reduce the epidemiological risk.
+We will explore these two objectives in this work.}

 Several mosquito models have been developed, from very simple models to more sophisticated ones, according to the number of biological states that are taken into account.
 These models consider the mosquito population either at the individual level (see for instance \cite{Almeida2010}) or at the population level (see for instance \cite{Li2011}), taking eventually into account the spatial component (see for instance \cite{Anguelov2020_arxiv} for a brief review).
 Each of these approaches has advantages and disadvantages.
 However, it is always important to keep in mind that biological parameters are difficult to obtain in the field, such that for too complex models, it might be impossible to set the (right) values of the parameters.
 In addition, most of the biological parameters are linked to environmental parameters, like rainfall, humidity and temperature.
 The main goal of the present article will be to take into account these parameters in the mathematical model to find the best control.